Secure Ordering | Free Shipping | Best Quality | Best Prices

 - Mold Testing: Various methods, such as air sampling, surface sampling, or dust sampling, can be used to detect the presence of mold in indoor environments.
 These tests can help identify the types and concentrations of mold spores present, providing information about potential sources of exposure.

 - C-Reactive Protein (CRP): Laboratory tests measuring inflammatory markers, such as C-reactive protein (CRP) or cytokine levels, can assess the body’s inflammatory response to mold exposure.
-Elevated inflammatory markers may indicate ongoing inflammation and immune activation.
+Elevated inflammatory markers may show ongoing inflammation and immune activation.

 To Sum It Up